mikenappi/mikenappi.github.io/index.md

 # **Michael Nappi**

-Welcome to my design portfolio for *CS-130 and CS-257*.
+I'm a Computer Science major at St. Bonaventure University that's passionate about user design and statistical analysis.
+I enjoy almost anything when it comes to software development.

-This site brings together the major projects, prototypes, analyses, and reflections I’ve created throughout the semester.
+This site brings together the major projects, prototypes, analyses, and reflections I’ve created throughout the Fall 2025 semester.
 Each project demonstrates how I applied human-centered design principles, iteration, critique, and usability testing to arrive at effective design solutions.